earthboundkid/Watsuji-and-Aesthetics/2 Ningen.md

 [^]: Aristotle, _Nicomachean Ethics_, tr.
 W. D. Ross.
 Book II.1.

-In other words, even for the highly metaphysical Greeks, ethics is ultimately founded on the giving an account ([λόγος][gr]) of the [ἦθος][gr] of the community.
+In other words, even for the highly metaphysical Greeks, ethics is ultimately founded on the giving an account ([λόγος][gr]) of the way of life ([ἦθος][gr]) of the community.
 For that reason, this study must begin with a hermeneutic understanding of the human being.

 <<<quote of Watsuji here>>>
 W agrees but does his as rin+ri+gaku.

-It might, however, be objected that the study of
-Ah but is-ought problem.
-Cf. Sekine thinks he needs more transcendence.

-Yeah, but he’s an existentialist, so whatever.
+It might, however, be objected that the study of the patterns of human relation becomes no more than a mere sociology or physical anthropology.
+Surely ethics cannot rest at merely describing how a community happens to be.
+It must also describe how the community _ought_ to be.
+Yet, the objection goes, so long as ethicists focus exclusively on the observable, they will never understand normativity.
+For example, Seizō [Sekine][sc] objects in _A Comparative Study of the Origins of Ethical Thought_ that, “even Watsuji cannot help put proffer a transcendental principle” because “trust is based on laws of human existence, while betraying trust is contrary to these laws, which is exactly why it was prohibited” (138).
+This objection has merit, but to call Watsuji’s central principle “transcendental” is to miss the point somewhat.
+As Hall and Ames define it in _Thinking Through Confucius_,

+> Strict transcendence may be understood as follows: a principle, _A_, is transcendent with respect to that, _B_, which it serves as principle if the meaning or import of _B_ cannot be fully accounted for without recourse to _A_, but the reverse is not true. (_Thinking Through Confucius_, 13)

+Under this definition, the laws of human existence are not as Sekine suggests "transcendent," because such laws are understood by and through human action as well as being the source of human action.

+Broadly speaking, if one may classify existential ethics as the tendency of thinkers to hang their metaethics on the principle that an action is right if and only if it is an authentic expression of one's self, then Watsuji's ultimate metaethics may be characterized as existential.
+As Sekine right notes, Watusji's ethics turns on the return to authenticity in double negation.
+However, properly understood one must also see that for Watsuji, authenticity is not an independent _A_ explaining the _B_ of normativity without being explained by it.
+Rather, authenticity for Watsuji evolves within a broader historical, geographical, and social context while also shaping that context.
+Hall and Ames write that,

+> The existentialist perspective can be adjusted toward classical Confucianism [that is, a non-transcendent view] only to the extent that it recognizes the relativity of the individual with respect to the society that determines, as well as is determined by, him. (_Thinking Through Confucius_, 14)

+This aptly describes the sort of modification that Watsuji has made to existentialism, and for this reason, it is right to say that his system is normative while lacking a truly transcendent principle.

 Re: Ri Aristotle agrees that ethos grounds logic.